mlc-ai/mlc-llm/docs/deploy/cli.rst

         .. note::
           Please make sure that you have the same directory structure as above, because the CLI tool relies on it to automatically search for model lib and weights.
-If you would like to directly provide a full model lib path to override the auto-search, you can pass in a ``--lib-path`` argument to the CLI
+If you would like to directly provide a full model lib path to override the auto-search, you can pass in a ``--model-lib-path`` argument to the CLI

         .. collapse:: Example